dotnet/maui/docs/design/FeatureSwitches.md

 ## MauiImplicitCastOperatorsUsageViaReflectionSupport

 When disabled, MAUI won't look for implicit cast operators when converting values from one type to another.
-This can affact the following scenarios:
+This can affect the following scenarios:
 - bindings between properties with different types,
 - setting a property value of a bindable object with a value of different type.